saratabbu/Blinkit-Analysis/README.md

     Average Customer Rating
     The mean rating given by customers for purchased items, offering a measure of customer satisfaction and product quality.

+Chart's Requirements

+1. Total Sales by Fat Content
+2. Total Sales by Item Type
+3. Fat Content by Outlet for Total Sales
+4. Total Sales by Outlet Establishment
+5. Sales by Outlet Size
+6. Sales by Outlet Location
+7. All Metrics by Outlet Type